dthyresson/thyresson-io/src/content/blog/post-startup-multiverse-5-year.md

 ## Sanity in the Multiverse

-In time-travel stories, the danger isn’t branching—it’s refusing to let go of the timelines that are already collapsing.
-The same goes for founders.
+The hardest part is letting go.
+In time-travel stories, the danger isn’t branching—it’s clinging too long to timelines that are already collapsing.

-Tom cautions:
+As Tom puts it:

 > For your own mental sanity, there comes a time to move on.
 It’s not within the first year, or even the second.
 But if by the third, fourth, and especially the fifth year things aren’t happening, that’s the signal.

-Five years is not about arbitrary patience—it’s about mental clarity.
-A boundary where you stop propping up dying branches and allow the strongest one to become the canon.
+Persistence is important.
+But endless persistence can be toxic.
+Five years is long enough to know if the branch is alive—or if it’s time to step into a different future.

 ## Closing Loop

+Tom’s Chatterbug story isn’t about failure.
+It’s about wisdom.
+It’s about giving founders **permission** to pivot, reinvent, or quit—without shame—because in the startup multiverse, not every branch is meant to survive.

-The beauty of the startup multiverse is that you don’t need every branch to win.
+The beauty of this perspective is that you don’t need every branch to win.
 You just need one.

-By year five, you’ll know which timeline has become the real plot—the version of the story worth telling.
-And if no branch has stabilized?
-Then it’s time to close the book and start another, with a new first chapter waiting in the infinite library of ideas.
+By year five, you’ll know which storyline is becoming the real plot—the version of your startup worth telling.
+And if none has stabilized?
+Close the book, and begin another.

-Tom reminds me:
+As Tom reminds us:

 > There’s no sense in killing yourself to make an idea work that isn’t timed right, or that you’re not the right person to execute.

 Because in his favorite time-travel stories—as in startups—only one timeline becomes canon.

+> ### The Permission to Quit
+>
+> Founders are often told _“never give up.”_ But Tom’s five-year rule reframes the story: quitting or pivoting isn’t weakness, it’s strategy.
+>
+> Giving up on a failing branch isn’t the end of the journey.
+It’s how you find the one timeline that works.
+>
+> Persistence matters.
+But clarity matters more.